gatsbyjs/gatsby/docs/docs/how-plugins-apis-are-run.md

 - **span**: opentracing span for tracing builds
 - **traceId**: optional args.traceId provided if API will result in further API calls (see below)

-We immediately place this object into an `apisRunningById` Map.
+We immediately place this object into an `apisRunningById` Map, where we track its execution.

 ## Running each plugin